 The Texas Physician Pipeline Model uses several data sources to provide accurate projections.
-The data comes from the American Medical Association Masterfile and DSHS.
-The following tables (Tables 1-3) provide information on the location of Texas physicians' UME, GME and location of practice as well as a breakdown by specialty.
+The data comes from the American Medical Association Masterfile and the Texas DSHS.

-In Table 1, from 2000 to 2019, 50.6 percent of Texas UME graduates completed GME in another state, while 49.4 percent remained in Texas.
+From 2000 to 2019, 50.6 percent of Texas UME graduates completed GME in another state, while 49.4 percent remained in Texas.

 Table 1.
-State of Grad uate Medical Educat ion for Texas Medical School Graduates, 2000-20 19
+State of Graduate Medical Education for Texas Medical School Graduates,2000-2019

-State of Graduate Medical Education Graduates Percentage
+State of Graduate Medical Education Total

-Other State 10,006 50.6%
+Other State 10,006

-Texas 9,752 49.4%
+Texas 9,752

-Total 19,758 100.0%
+Total 19,758

-In Table 2, when comparing the GME and practice states among physicians who graduated from a Texas medical school between 2000 and 2019, those who completed their GME in Texas and then practiced in Texas (42.6 percent) were the most common finding.
-Results also indicate that 15.1 percent of Texas medical school graduates that completed GME in another state returned to Texas to practice.
+When comparing the GME and practice states among physicians who graduated from a Texas medical school between 2000 and 2019, completing GME and practicing in Texas (42.6 percent) was the most common finding.
+Results also indicate that 15.1 percent of Texas medical school graduates completed GME in another state and returned to Texas to practice.